logicly-au/pmhc-mds-user-documentation/docs/reporting.rst

 Key specifications:

-* Only 'active clients' are reported.
-A Client is defined as 'active' and in scope for inclusion in this report if they had one or more active episodes in the reporting period, where 'active episode' is defined below.
+* Only ‘active clients’ are reported.
+A Client is defined as ‘active’ and in scope for inclusion in this report if they had one or more active episodes in the reporting period, where 'active episode' is defined below.
 * Only ‘active episodes’ are reported.
 An Episode is defined as ‘active’ and